1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Extruder / Feeder
 The **Go** uses a bowden drive extruder/feeder, while the **Neo** is using a direct drive extruder/feeder.
-If you're about to buy one of either models and you're not sure which fits you better, always go for the direct drive and get yourself the **Neo**.

 ---